LukeGrahamLandry/franca/docs/caching.md

 more disk space and is slower to load than the post-regalloc-ir, but it colocates interface and implementation so you don't have to write seperate bindings and it maintains the ability to be cross compiled (and thus used transparently at comptime).

+Currently import caching is only enabled when you set the FRANCA_MORE_CACHE environment variable (otherwise import_frc(X) is the same as import(X).exports).